thelonious/kld-array-iterators/README.md

     var squares = new RangeIterator(1).take(5).map(function(x) { return x*x; });

 TransformIterator is probably more interesting as a wrapper for lightweight iterators.
 For example, the following implements a simple yet inefficient iterator that returns prime numbers.
+A more efficient version can be found in examples/generate-primes-2.js.

     var primeIterator = {
         hasNext: function() { return true; },